 What skills and qualifications do I need to volunteer with children?

 Before you begin working with children, it is important to complete a background check through the Disclosure and Barring Service (DBS).
-It's important to contact the organisation you are volunteering with to understand whether you are responsible for the cost of the background check or if the organisation will cover the fee on your behalf.
+Contact the organisation you are volunteering with to understand whether you are responsible for the cost of the background check or if the organisation will cover the fee on your behalf.

 The specific qualifications needed can vary depending on the organisation and the role.
 However, most organisations prioritise the following qualities: